TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/readme.md

 This year, a new doctor changed my name on the hospital system from "Luke" to "Lu".
 I didn't ask him to do this.
 He just did it.

 Multiple prescription requests have got lost in the system because they've either put down "Luke" or "Lu", and then nothing appears under my name.
+They don't tell you if something goes wrong - they tell you it's been sent through successfully, even if it hasn't.
+I guess they don't receive any confirmation in the process.

 In the past, I've travelled all the way to the hospital, only to find out that there's nothing to pick up (after queuing for 40 minutes).